 There is usually a sense of dismay when you realize something isn’t quite right with your furnace.
 You’re resting at home and you realize your furnace is endlessly kicking in and shutting off.
-However, before you panic, there are several items you can check when you first notice that your furnace seems to be shutting off more frequently than it should be.
+However, before you panic, there are several items you can check when you first notice that your furnace seems to be shutting off a lot more than it should be.

-- Look at your thermostat—For lots of us, we may have set our thermostats months ago and forgot about it, particularly when using a smart or programmable thermostat.
+- Look at your thermostat—For lots of us, we may have set our thermostats weeks ago and forgot about it, particularly when using a smart or programmable thermostat.
 Look at your thermostat to see if anything unfamiliar is occurring or if it may need new batteries.
 The site of your thermostat could make a difference, as well.
-If it’s located in a place that’s usually hotter than the rest of your house, such as in direct sunlight or by another heat source, it could be falsely assuming your home is already up to the desired temperature.
+If it’s located in a place that’s usually hotter than the rest of your house, such as in direct sunlight or by another heat source, it could be wrongly assuming your home is already up to the desired temperature.

-Our experts are happy to help you examine the situation and identify the root of the cause, so you can enjoy the rest of the season with the optimum indoor comfort.
+Our experts are here to help you examine the situation and identify the root of the cause, so you can enjoy the rest of the season with the optimum indoor comfort.
 If you have questions, give us a call at 866-397-3787 or use our online scheduler to conveniently request an appointment.